aaroncraigongithub/useSharedState/README.md

 `onRequest` is fired when a hook is first instantiated, and allows for asynchronous fetching of data from APIs, for example.
 It should return a string or a promise that resolves as a string.

+`useSharedState` will ensure that only a single key's request promise executes at a time.

 ```Typescript

 type onRequest<T> = (value: T) => T | Promise<T>